Go Tell It on the Mountain (novel): Guilt

 An early reviewer noted that "Guilt, guilt, guilt chimes through the book.
 Gabriel is guilty.
 His first wife Deborah is guilty though she was the victim of rape.
 His second wife Elizabeth is guilty, though she loved much.
 Guilt is visited on his children."
 The novel opens with John feeling guilty about his masturbation and sexual desires.
-This is mirrored in the young Gabriel's guilt over his own sexual transgressions which ultimately lead to his conversion.
-However, Gabriel's guilt over his later inability to live up to his own conversion ideals haunts him and is ultimately the cause of his conflict with John: "John becomes a focal point for [Gabriel's] sense of guilt, encapsulating all the other people who make Gabriel feel guilty" such as Deborah, Esther, Royal, Roy, and Elizabeth; "Gabriel's hatred of John is rooted in his guilt over and his denial of his failures as a father."
+This is mirrored in the young Gabriel's guilt about his own sexual transgressions, which ultimately lead to his conversion.
+However, Gabriel's guilt about his later inability to live up to his own conversion ideals haunts him and is ultimately the cause of his conflict with John: "John becomes a focal point for [Gabriel's] sense of guilt, encapsulating all the other people who make Gabriel feel guilty" such as Deborah, Esther, Royal, Roy, and Elizabeth; "Gabriel's hatred of John is rooted in his guilt over and his denial of his failures as a father."
 Meanwhile, Elizabeth accepts Gabriel's abuse and tyranny partly as a form of divine punishment on both her and John for her guilt, guilt both for not repenting her love for Richard and for her failure to save him from his suicide.